 Players that feel blocking is wrong are missing out.
-Because euchre such a fast moving game teams need every advantage they can get.
-Whenever the right is turned up and your partner passes, if you hold a strong hand in the turned-up suit you should be naming trump.
-All that is needed are a couple of trump and an ace or two.
+Because euchre is such a fast-moving game teams need every advantage they can get to win.
+Whenever a right is turned up and your partner, in the first seat, passes, he is giving you information.
+He is saying 'he has a lone stopped' It is up to you to use this information wisely.
+For example, if you hold a strong hand in the turned-up suit you should be naming trump.
+All that you need are a couple of trump and an ace or two.

 * When your partner throws off a suit on your lead he is asking you to lead back that suit.

-* When your partner is the dealer and has already had the opportunity to create a void, he is asking for something completely different.
+* When your partner is the dealer and has already had the opportunity to create a void, he is asking for a different lead back

 * When your partner, as the dealer, turns down a jack he is most likely void in that suit.

 * If the opponents lead an ace and your partner, as the dealer, follows suit, he is most likely void in the remaining green suit.